payneInTheBrian/cloudSounds/README.md

 # Objectives

-- It's an app that lets you host your own music and share it with others.
+- Cloud Sounds is an app that lets you host your own music and share it with others.

 ---

 # Who is this for?

-- Musicians
+- Musicians and music lovers

 ---